pzmq/Blockchain-Based-Election-with-security/README.md

 - If Election hasn't started be able to start one.
 - Be able to check how many votes in total have been cast, how many per candidate and how many blocks were produced.
 - Be able to check the Blocks and the Merkle Trees in each Block (Not sure if needed).
+- Must be able to run several Elections at the same time.
+- Each Election must have:
+    - Name
+    - Par of Keys (Private and public)
+    - Start and End Date (Limit user visibility)

 ## Project Updates

+### Election Info
+- Added panel to reuse when adding new election to administrative Menu.

 ### Administrative Menu
 - Added a new administrative menu for enhanced project management and administration.